Passion Play: Italy

-The Passion of Christ is performed in Sordevolo (Piedmont) every five years since 1816, from June to September, by all the inhabitants of the village in an open-air amphitheatre 4.000 squared meters wide, of 2.400 seats under cover.
+The Passion of Christ is performed in Sordevolo (Piedmont) every five years since 1816, from June to September, by all the inhabitants of the village in an open-air amphitheatre 4,000 square meters wide, of 2,400 seats under cover.
 In front of the audience is rebuilt a corner of Jerusalem.
 Each actor involved (about 500 people) is a volunteer, as well as who works "behind the scenes"(about 300 people) for scenography, costumes, script, horses.
 It is one of the greatest shows about the Passion of Christ in Italy, sacred in the topic, popular in its realization.
 About 40 shows are performed for each season.
 The next edition was planned for 2020, but has been postponed to summer 2022 due to the Coronavirus pandemic (June–September).

 Brazil

 The Passion of the Christ is performed every year during Easter, in a purpose-built 100000 m2 theatre-city in the arid backlands of Pernambuco, in northeastern Brazil.
 It is considered to be the largest open-air theatre in the world.
 Thousands of visitors arrive every year to watch the performance; over 500 actors appear on the nine separate stages within the stone walls of the New Jerusalem city-theatre, founded in 1968.
 2.2 miles of walls and 70 towers flank the outer perimeter of the New Jerusalem Theater.
 The first passion play in the town took place in 1951, and consisted only of a few family and friends playing all of the roles.
 In 1963, the townspeople began constructing a replica Jerusalem in Brejo da Madre de Deus.
 The nine separate stages include The Upper Room, the Roman Forum, Herod's palace, Bethesda Lake and the Sepulcher.
-During 8 performances during the Holy Week, an average of 8,000 people per show from around the globe follow the actors as they move through “ancient Jerusalem,” portraying every step of the Passion of Christ.
+During 8 performances during the Holy Week, an average of 8,000 people per show from around the globe follow the actors as they move through "ancient Jerusalem", portraying every step of the Passion of Christ.
 In the 2010 season, when the 43rd anniversary of the Passion of Christ in Nova Jerusalem was celebrated, the public reached a record 80,000 people, coming from 22 Brazilian states and 12 countries.